authelia/authelia/docs/configuration/identity-providers/oidc.md

 The authorization policy for this client.
 Either `one_factor` or `two_factor`.

-#### redirect_uris
+#### audience
 <div markdown="1">
 type: list(string)
 {: .label .label-config .label-purple }
-required: yes
+required: no
-{: .label .label-config .label-red }
+{: .label .label-config .label-green }
 </div>

-A list of valid callback URL's this client will redirect to.
-All other callbacks will be considered unsafe.
-The URL's are case-sensitive.
+A list of audiences this client is allowed to request.

 #### scopes
 <div markdown="1">